Jake-NotTheMuss/t7-hashes/README.txt

 A repository for keeping track of hashes in T7 scripts.

-src/ directory contains 2 programs, hash and log: hash outputs the hash value for any strings passed in, for example './hash player_connected_time playerconnectedtime time_player_connected timeplayerconnected' log writes any strings passed as arguments and their hashes to the file 'hashes.csv', for example './log player_connected_time timeplayerconnected'.

-hashes.csv contains some strings that match hash values seen in the decompiled T7 scripts.
+The `src/' subdirectory contains 2 programs: `hash.c' and `log.c'.

+`hash.c' outputs the FNV1A hash value for each string argument passed to it.

+`log.c' writes each string argument and their respective FNV1A hash values to the file `hashes.csv'.

-hashes_augmented.csv contains hashes for augmented variables (variables generated in foreach loops when a key variable is not specified).
+`hashes_augmented.csv' contains hashes for augmented variables (variables generated in foreach loops when a key variable is not specified).

-hashes_strings.csv contains hashes of strings using the sys::hashstring() function at compile-time (e.g. #"on_player_connect").
+`hashes_strings.csv' contains hashes of strings using the sys::hashstring() function at compile-time (e.g. #"on_player_connect").